 So what does prayer look like in the daily life of a Christian parent?
 How can we use this essential tool from morning to night?

-- When Sally hits Johnny, separate them and take a moment to ask God what to do next.
+When Sally hits Johnny take a moment to ask God what to do next.

-- Tell God you don’t know how you are going to find time to make dinner.
+Tell God you don’t know how you are going to find time to get the grocery shopping done.
 Ask Him to show you a way.

-- When frustration at your child bubbles over, ask God to help you to have His eyes to see him.
+When frustration at your child bubbles over, ask God to give you His eyes of compassion.

 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 Romans 8:28